broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 2020-12-04 (Date of Last Commit)

 * Added "Gene" as row attribute in the loom file duplicating "gene_names" to make the output loom compatible with scanpy
-* Added CellID and input_id as column attributes of the loom file
+* Added "CellID" (duplicate of ""cell_names") and "input_id" as column attributes in the loom file to make the output loom compatible with scanpy and Cumulus
 * Updated the docker in LoomUtils.wdl task to 0.0.5.
 Updated create_loom_optimus.py script in the docker.

 # 4.1.8